HackerAndy/collect-em-back-end/DEVELOPER_SETUP.md

     > NOTE: All data stored in the DB will be automatically saved when shutting down the MongoDB instance.

-## Running application tests
-The included testing framework is pytest and the dev dependencies will need to be installed, in order to use it.

-1. Start the python virtual environment
-    ```shell
-    pipenv shell
-    ```

-1. Install the dev dependencies by executing the following command:

-    ```shell
-    pipenv install --dev
-    ```

-1. Run the tests with this command:

-    ```shell
-    pytest
-    ```

 ## Running the app Locally
 1. Start the MongoDB instance:
     For Mac: